TRACTION

 • About Emily Perkins

 Emily is an award-winning writer from Aotearoa New Zealand.
-Her novels have twice won Best Book of Fiction at the New Zealand Book Awards (including Lioness in 2024) as well as Best First Book of Fiction for her debut collection of stories.
-Other recognition includes the Believer Book of the Year (US), the Geoffrey Faber Prize (UK), and long-listing for the Women’s Prize UK.
-Her books include The Forrests, Novel About My Wife, The New Girl, Leave Before You Go and Not Her Real Name.
+Her novels have twice won Best Book of Fiction at the New Zealand Book Awards (most recently Lioness in 2024).
+Other recognition includes Believer Book of the Year for Novel About My Wife, the Geoffrey Faber Prize for Not Her Real Name, and long-listing for the Women’s Prize for The Forrests.
+Her scriptwriting includes work on BAFTA-nominated series After the Party, feature film The Rehearsal, and the original stage play The Made.
 She is an Arts Foundation Laureate and Member of the New Zealand Order of Merit.

 • About Charlotte Wood